vnbnode/VNBnode-Guides/README.md

 As a product studio, we develop our products from scratch to market launch.
 With our modular systems, we can build customized products as per requirements.
 Here are samples of our products.

-Contact us to see more.
+a href="https://VNBnode.com" target="_blank"> Contact us to see more.

 ## 3. AI Solutions